7 Best Running Shoes For Walking in 2025

 Here is how to identify and choose among the best running shoes that are still fit for walking.

-Whether you’re walking or running, the best shoes do the same things well: they are comfortable, durable, supportive, and (hopefully) stylish enough to be more versatile than your typical pair of running shoes.
+Whether you’re walking or running, the best shoes do the same things well: they are comfortable, durable, supportive and stable, and (hopefully) stylish enough to be more versatile than your typical pair of running shoes.
+Let's explain all of these features in greater detail now.

 The most comfortable running shoes for walking tend to have average-to-high stack heights (midsole thickness).
-Low-stack (minimally cushioned) shoes provide ground contact and feel light and nimble, but are not very comfortable for walking or working on your feet.
+A comfortable walking shoe's optimal heel stack height ranges from 30 to 40 mm.
+Low-stack (minimally cushioned) shoes provide ground contact and feel light and nimble, but are not very comfortable for walking or working on your feet, especially if you're not already used to them.

 hoka-clifton-9-stack-heel.JPG

 Durable running shoes are often even more durable when used as walking shoes.
-This is because walking creates significantly smaller impact forces than running, so it takes longer to compromise the material integrity of a shoe’s midsole foam.
-Compressed midsoles are what typically spell the end of a running shoe’s useful lifespan, as they will no longer absorb and distribute shocks effectively.
+This is because walking creates significantly smaller impact forces than running, so it takes longer to compromise the material integrity of a shoe’s midsole foam and outsole.
+Compressed midsoles typically spell the end of a running shoe’s useful lifespan, as they will no longer absorb and distribute shocks effectively.

 Brooks Adrenaline GTS 23 Toebox durability